 You can now browse, search, and magnify images of works from every area of the collection!
-Artbma.org/discover displays more than 6,000 works from the Museum's 90,000-object collection.
+Artbma.org/discover displays nearly 9,000 works from the Museum's 90,000-object collection.
 New works are constantly being added.
 Nearly 10,000 images are scheduled to be available by the end of 2014.

 The Baltimore Museum of Art is home to an internationally renowned collection of 19th-century, modern, and contemporary art.
 Founded in 1914 with a single painting, the BMA today has 90,000 works of art, including the largest holding of works by Henri Matisse in the world.

 The Museum has a long tradition of collecting the art of the day, beginning with the Cone Sisters, whose avid acquisitions from living artists signaled the Museum's commitment to contemporary art.

 The Museumís outstanding collection is recognized for its: Cone Collection of Modern Art; European masterpieces; distinguished American painting, sculpture, and decorative arts; impressive examples of Abstract Expressionism, Minimalist sculpture, and Conceptual Art; 15th- through 19th-century prints, drawings, and photographs; one of the most important African collections in the country; and a 100-year survey of modern and contemporary sculpture in two beautifully landscaped sculpture gardens.

 General admission is free for everyone, every day.